2018 Toronto International Film Festival: Short Cuts Film Jury

-Programmes
+Programme

 The first slate of galas and special presentations was announced on July 24, 2018.
 The festival's lineup of Canadian films was announced on August 1, and the lineup for the Platform program was announced on August 8.
 Two days later, the Documentaries lineup was announced, with additional films added to the Midnight Madness programme.
 Additional films were added to respective lineups on August 14.